 If you are a freshman and you don’t want to drop out of college, then steer clear of these mistakes.

-1. Picking a Course I didn’t like
+1. Picking a Course you don’t like

 When I joined college, I knew I was a bright student.
 But I fooled myself into thinking I could handle any course.